Living with dementia: How to take care of yourself

 Delegate who will be responsible for your finances, general care and legal planning should you need assistance in the future.

 “Patients with dementia in the earliest stages are still able to make sound decisions.
 This is a crucial time to make arrangements and set directives.
-Making decisions now ensures your wishes will be honored later,” says Dr. Maya Lichtenstein, a neurologist at Geisinger’s Memory and Cognition Program.
+Making decisions now ensures your wishes will be honored later,” says Maya Lichtenstein, MD, a neurologist at Geisinger’s Memory and Cognition Program.
 “It will also help make things easier for you and your family down the road.”

 Establish a routine